RTGuinn/p1-tgm-basketball-signup/README.md

         The times and locations section allows the user to see when the clinics are happeing, where they will be located and for how long they will last.

+/* Insert img for Gym Times and Locations */